ArthurTolley/random-name-picker/README.md

 1. Clone or download this repository
 2. Open `index.html` in your browser
 3. Add names in the sidebar
-4. Choose your animation style (Wheel or Slots)
+4. Choose your animation style
 5. Click "Pick Name!"

 ## Deploy to GitHub Pages